Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Problem Statement

-\textit{\ref{extensible} Extensible.} We consider a library extensible if users can easily contribute to the library to add new attacks, defenses, or metrics.
-If a library does not even contain a contributing guide, this requirement is not met.
-If it contains a minimal contribution guide, the requirement is partially satisfied (\smark).
-If it contains a detailed contributing guide that includes code formatting instructions, the requirement is satisfied (\cmark).
-We find that 5 of the libraries are extensible, while ART~\cite{art} partially satisfies (\smark) the requirements.
+\textit{\ref{extensible} Extensible.} We consider a library extensible if users can easily contribute new attacks, defenses, or metrics.
+In the absence of a contributing guide, the requirement is not met.
+A minimal guide partially satisfies it (\smark), while a detailed guide with coding standards fully satisfies it (\cmark).
+By this measure, five libraries are extensible, while ART~\cite{art} only partially satisfies the requirement.

-\textit{\ref{applicable} Applicable.} While many of these libraries are comprehensive, extensible, and consistent, none of them is applicable to evaluate unintended interactions between different types of risk (\xmark).
-In the best case, users can evaluate some intended interactions if the library provides both attack and defense modules.
+\textit{\ref{applicable} Applicable.} Although several libraries are comprehensive, extensible, and consistent, none are applicable for evaluating unintended interactions across different risks (\xmark).
+At best, users can examine intended interactions when both attack and defense modules are available.